 To understand why, consider cars.

 The second neighbor did things differently.
-She bought a compact car because it was reliable, fuel efficient, and generally well-built.
-She also only drives the car when absolutely necessary and diligently maintains it.
+She bought a compact car because it was reliable, fuel-efficient, and generally well-built.
+She also only drives the car when necessary and diligently maintains it.
 That’s why she still drives that same car today, a quarter-century later!